 • Persistent Cookies.
 This type of cookie is saved on your Device for a fixed period (sometimes for a few hours, sometimes for a year or longer) and is not deleted when the browser is closed.
 Persistent cookies are used where we need to remember who you are for more than one browsing session.
 For example, this type of cookie can be used to store your language preferences, so that they are remembered for the next visit to the Website.

 You can choose to accept or decline cookies.
-Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
+Many of our Websites include cookie banners that allow you to proactively choose the types of cookies you prefer.
+Additionally, most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 If you would prefer not to accept cookies, most browsers will allow you to: (i) change your browser settings to notify you when you receive a cookie, which lets you choose whether or not to accept it; (ii) disable existing cookies; or (iii) set your browser to automatically reject any cookies.
 However, please be aware that if you disable or reject cookies, some features and services on our Websites may not work properly because we may not be able to recognize and associate you with your account(s).
 In addition, the Offerings we provide when you visit us may not be as relevant to you or tailored to your interests.

 A “web beacon” (also known as a clear pixel or pixel tag) includes an electronic image imbedded in the Website interface that allows us to recognize when you visit that area of the Website.
 These may also be used in connection with some Website pages and HTML-formatted e-mail messages to, among other things, track the actions of Website users and e-mail recipients, measure the success of our marketing campaigns, and compile statistics about Website usage and response rates.